fktn-k/fkYAML/docs/docs/api/operator_literal_yaml.md

 ```

 This operator implements a user-defined string literal for YAML node objects.
-It can be used by adding `#!cpp _yaml` to a string literal encoded in either UTF-8, UTF-16 or UTF-32 format and returns a [`node`](basic_node/node.md) object if no error occured in the deserialization process.
+It can be used by adding `#!cpp _yaml` to a string literal encoded in either UTF-8, UTF-16 or UTF-32 format and returns a [`node`](basic_node/node.md) object if no error occurred in the deserialization process.
 Calling this operator is equivalent with calling [`#!cpp fkyaml::basic_node::deserialize(s, s + n)`](basic_node/deserialize.md).

 This operator is declared in the namespace `fkyaml::literals::yaml_literals`, where both `literals` and `yaml_literals` are [inline namespaces](https://en.cppreference.com/w/cpp/language/namespace#Inline_namespaces).